Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-keys/README.md

 CryptographyClient cryptoClient(key.Id, credential);
 ```

-## Key concepts

-### KeyVaultKey

-Azure Key Vault supports multiple key types and algorithms, and enables the use of hardware security modules (HSM) for high value keys.

-### KeyClient

-A `KeyClient` providing synchronous operations exists in the SDK.
-Once you've initialized a `KeyClient`, you can interact with the primary resource types in Azure Key Vault.

-### CryptographyClient

-A `CryptographyClient` providing synchronous operations exists in the SDK.
-Once you've initialized a `CryptographyClient`, you can use it to perform cryptographic operations with keys stored in Azure Key Vault.

 #### Note
 Microsoft recommends you not use CBC without first ensuring the integrity of the cipher text using an HMAC, for example.
 See https://docs.microsoft.com/dotnet/standard/security/vulnerabilities-cbc-mode for more information.